 − IntAct Molecular Interaction Database is an open-source, open data molecular interaction database populated by data either curated from the literature or from direct data depositions.
 Two levels of curation are now available within the database, with both IMEx-level annotation and less detailed MIMIx-compatible entries currently supported.
 So far, the database includes 21,639 publications, 1,063,382 interactions and 117,448 interactors.

 − The Biological General Repository for Interaction Datasets (BioGRID) is an open access database dedicated to the curation and archival storage of protein, genetic and chemical interactions for all major model organism species and humans.
 As so far, BioGRID contains records for 1,598,688 biological interactions manually annotated from 55,809 publications for 71 species, as classified by an updated set of controlled vocabularies for experimental detection methods.
 BioGRID also houses records for >700,000 post-translational modification sites.
 BioGRID now captures chemical interaction data, including chemical-protein interactions for human drug targets drawn from the DrugBank database and manually curated bioactive compounds reported in the literature.
 A new dedicated aspect of BioGRID annotates genome-wide CRISPR/Cas9-based screens that report gene-phenotype and gene-gene relationships.
 An extension of the BioGRID resource called the Open Repository for CRISPR Screens (ORCS) database currently contains over 500 genome-wide screens carried out in human or mouse cell lines.
-All data in BioGRID is made freely available without restriction, is directly downloadable in standard formats and can be readily incorporated into existing applications via our web service platforms.
+All data in BioGRID is made freely available without restriction, can be directly downloadable in standard formats, and can be readily incorporated into existing applications via our web service platforms.
 BioGRID data are also freely distributed through partner model organism databases and meta-databases.

 − ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.